Introduction to Surge Protection Devices (SPDs): What They Are and Why They Matter

 Type 1 SPD

-Type 1 Surge Protective Device are intended for installation between the secondary of the service transformer and the line side of the service equipment overcurrent device, as well as the load side, including watt-hour meter socket enclosures, and are intended to be installed without an external overcurrent protective device.
+Type 1 Surge Protective Deviceis intended for installation between the secondary of the service transformer and the line side of the service equipment overcurrent device, as well as the load side, including watt-hour meter socket enclosures, and is intended to be installed without an external overcurrent protective device.

-A Type 1 SPD does not in itself offer the required protection level and must be used in conjunction with coordinated type 2 devices.
+A Type 1 SPD alone does not provide the required protection level and must be used in conjunction with coordinated Type 2 devices.
 An installation with a lightning protection system will require a Type 1 SPD.

 Type 1 surge protection device is developed as the best solution available to protect service entrance at an industrial site, especially those with existing lightning protection systems or meshed cage applications.